zaSmilingIdiot/container-elixir/README.md

 ##### 4. Optional: Set up Remote Containers to use podman/podman-compose instead of docker

-ITo use podman and podman-compose instead of docker, and both are installed, then update the following VSCode settings:
+To use podman and podman-compose instead of docker, and both are installed, update the following VSCode settings:
     * Settings > Extensions > Dev Containers > Docker Path : replace `docker` with `podman`
     * Settings > Extensions > Dev Containers > Docker Compose Path : set this to the value `podman-compose`